> A.L. Lloyd > Songs > The Two Magicians

 Not just for centuries, but for thousands of years the fantasy of this song has haunted the sex-dreams of men and, doubtless, women too.
 In Hindu scripture, when the first man pursued the first woman, she thought to hide by changing into a cow, but he became a bull and so cattle were born.
 She turned into a mare and he into a stallion, she a jenny and he a jackass, ewe and ram, on and on till all the world was created, down to the ants.
 Somewhat later, when Peleus set out to rape Thetis, she transformed herself into fire, water, lion, serpent and ink-squirting cuttlefish before yielding to his determined embrace.
 In Latin countries, the metamorphosis fantasy became a pretty, rather insipid ballad, but in Britain it long remained tough and witty.
 Eventually the ballad dwindled away, but it seemed too good a song to remain unused, so I brushed it up and fitted a tune, and now it appears to have started a new life.
 Dr Vaughan Williams once said: “The practice of re-writing a folk song is abominable, and I wouldn’t trust anyone to do it except myself.”

 Martin Carthy sang The Two Magicians in 1965 on his first album Martin Carthy.
-A live recording with Dave Swarbrick at the Folkus Folk Club in 1966 is available on Both Ears and the Tail.
-Martin Carthy commented in the former album’s sleeve notes:
+A live recording with Dave Swarbrick at the Folkus Folk Club in 1966 was released in 2000 on their Atrax album Both Ears and the Tail.
+Martin Carthy noted on the first album:

 In his notes to the ballad of The Two Magicians, Child describes it as a “base-born cousin of a pretty ballad known all over southern Europe, in especially graceful forms in France.”
 He goes on to say that there is little doubt that they were derived from stories either of a youth and a maid pursued by an ogre or sorcerer and eluding him by transforming themselves, or of a youth apprenticed to a sorcerer learning the black arts by surreptitious reading, being pursued, assuming various forms, and finally killing his master.
 There is a story in the Arabian Nights Entertainment of a battle of transformation and others from all over the world telling of supernatural battles of giants, so in fact this “base-born cousin” may be closer to the source.
 This tune was fitted to the (anglicised) words by A.L.
 Lloyd.

 The Young Tradition sang The Two Magicians on 17 November 1968 at their concert at Oberlin College, Ohio, that was published in 2013 on their Fledg’ling CD Oberlin 1968.
-Heather Wood commented:
+Heather Wood noted:

 […] from Bert Lloyd, probably via Martin Carthy.
 Royston was obviously having fun with the verbs preceding the line “Bide, Lady, bide”.